MicrosoftDocs/Contribute/Contribute/content/create-pull-request.md

 :::image type="content" source="media/create-pull-request/comparing-changes.png" alt-text="Screenshot of the Comparing changes screen in GitHub.":::

 1. Your first commit message on your branch becomes the default PR title.
-If you want, edit the title to make it more appropriate for a PR (for example: Fix typo in <article name>).
+If you want, edit the title to make it more appropriate for a PR (for example: Update prerequisites list).

 1. Add an optional description.
 A description helps reviewers understand the purpose of your PR.
 For example, you can describe the problem you're trying to solve or the reason you're making the change.